thomaswening/thomaswening/README.md

 I’m a **Software Developer** with a background in **physics (M.Sc.)**, specializing in **C#/.NET**.

 ## 💻 Professional Work
 I develop software for **data management and automation in life sciences**, particularly in **high-content screening (HCS) and image-based analysis**.
-My work focuses on:
+My work currently focuses on:
-- **Building and optimizing WPF applications** for laboratory environments.
+- **Building and optimizing WPF and WinForms applications** for laboratory environments.
-- **Handling large-scale experimental data**, integrating with databases and analytical tools.
+- **Handling large-scale experimental data**, integrating with databases, file storage and analytical tools.
 - **Enhancing image processing and analysis workflows** to support research and diagnostics.
 - **Designing robust, scalable architectures** for scientific software solutions.